Imbruvica (Ibrutinib)

 What Is Imbruvica Used For?

-Imbruvica contains the active ingredient ibrutinib and is used to treat specific types of blood cancers in adults.
+Imbruvica is a medication that helps manage certain types of blood cancers in adults.

 Primary Uses

-Imbruvica is prescribed to treat three main blood cancers: Mantle Cell Lymphoma (MCL), Chronic Lymphocytic Leukaemia (CLL) including Small Lymphocytic Lymphoma (SLL), and Waldenström’s macroglobulinemia (WM).
+Imbruvica is primarily used to treat Mantle Cell Lymphoma (MCL), Chronic Lymphocytic Leukaemia (CLL), including Small Lymphocytic Lymphoma (SLL), and Waldenström's macroglobulinemia (WM).

 How It Works